 - APP can be credited toward all or part of the meat/meat alternate component of the meal requirements.
 It may be used alone or in combination with a meat or meat alternate component and must have an accompanying manufacturer's product documentation such as a Product Formulation Statement (PFS).
 Very specific criteria must be met in order for the product to be creditable.
 Please contact the State Agency nutritionist before using an alternate protein product. - Commercially prepared, canned, fresh or frozen combination food items such as meat stews, pizzas, chicken nuggets, pot pies, ravioli, burritos and other entree/ meat products are creditable foods only if: - The product contains creditable food items which meet all or part of the USDA meal pattern, and - The CN label and/or a manufacturer's Product Formulation Sheet are available for review by the State Agency. - Shelled nuts and seeds can meet the entire serving of the meat/meat alternate component at snack, but no more than one-half serving of the meat/meat alternate component at lunch and supper. - Surimi seafood (imitation crab) is creditable.
-A 4.4 ounce portion of surimi seafood credits as 1.5 ounce equivalent meat/meat alternate. - Tofu (firm) is not creditable as a meat/meat alternate at all meals. - Tempeh is creditable as a meat alternate.
-1 ounce = 1 ounce equivalent of meat alternate
+A 4.4 ounce portion of surimi seafood credits as 1.5 ounce equivalent meat/meat alternate. - Tofu (firm) is creditable as a meat/meat alternate at all meals.
+A 2.2 ounce portion credits as 1 oz. meat/meat alternate, and must contain at least 5 grams of protein; a CN label or Product Formulation Statement is needed to verify the amount of protein. - Tempeh is creditable as a meat alternate.
+1 ounce = 1 ounce equivalent of meat alternate.